dnehar/Infants_Cov19/README.md

 # Other measurments
-1- Serum analyte quantitation using Olink (92 Analytes) and ELISA kits (Biolegend) focused on IFN and inflammatory pathways 2- Antibody titers (anti-SARS-CoV-2 and anti-IFN)
+1- Serum analyte quantitation using Olink (92 Analytes) and ELISA kits (Biolegend) focused on inflammatory and interferon pathways
+2- Antibody titers (anti-SARS-CoV-2 and anti-IFN)